PX4/PX4-user_guide/en/config/safety.md

 Battery Emergency Level | [BAT_EMERGEN_THR](../advanced_config/parameter_reference.md#BAT_EMERGEN_THR) | Percentage capacity for triggering Land (immediately) action.

-### RC Loss Failsafe
+### Manual Control Loss failsafe

-The RC Loss failsafe may be triggered if the RC transmitter link is lost.
+The manual control loss failsafe may be triggered if the RC transmitter link is lost.
+On setups without RC but with joysticks connected over MAVLink, it is triggered if the joysticks are disconnected or the data link is lost.

 :::note
 PX4 and the receiver may also need to be configured in order to *detect RC loss*: [Radio Setup > RC Loss Detection](../config/radio.md#rc-loss-detection).